 The Annex (project) 54 is a workshop event within the HPT (Heat Pumping Technologies) TCP (Technology Collaboration Programme) by the International Energy Agency (IEA).
-It aims at promoting low-GWP refrigerant application to accelerate phase-down of high-GWP HFCs.
-This year Daikin will take part presenting the work done in relation to its low GWP (Global Warming Potential) refrigerant solutions, which produced an important contribute in terms of technological progress for the whole HVAC sector.
+It aims at promoting low-GWP refrigerant applications to accelerate the phase-down of high-GWP HFCs.
+This year Daikin will take part in presenting the work done on its low GWP (Global Warming Potential) refrigerant solutions, which produced an important contribution in terms of technological progress for the whole HVAC sector.
 Especially with the new R-32 heat pump series.

-Do you want to know more on Daikin Applied solutions using R-32?
+Do you want to know more about Daikin Applied Solutions using R-32?
 Then, click here!

-On the 24th of June, Daikin Applied Europe will have the pleasure to give a presentation during the Annex (project) 54, focusing on the work done to develop new solutions using low GWP refrigerants such as the R-32 and the R-1234ze refrigerants.
+On the 24th of June, Daikin Applied Europe will have the pleasure of giving a presentation during Annex (project) 54, focusing on the work done to develop new solutions using low GWP refrigerants such as the R-32 and the R-1234ze refrigerants.
 Specifically, Daikin Applied Europe will focus on the work of research and development that led to the release on the market of the R-32 product series, recently completed with the new Daikin heat pump with R-32 refrigerant.

 About Annex 54

-The Annex 54 is an international workshop event within the HPT (Heat Pumping Technologies) TCP (Technology Collaboration Programme) by the International Energy Agency (IEA).
-During this event there will be presentations by experts from different participating countries.
-This event aims at promoting low-GWP refrigerant application and accelerate the phase-down of high-GWP HFCs by developing design guidelines of optimized heat pump components and systems for low-GWP refrigerants.
+Annex 54 is an international workshop event within the HPT (Heat Pumping Technologies) TCP (Technology Collaboration Programme) by the International Energy Agency (IEA).
+During this event, there will be presentations by experts from different participating countries.
+This event aims to promote low-GWP refrigerant application and accelerate the phase-down of high-GWP HFCs by developing design guidelines for optimized heat pump components and systems for low-GWP refrigerants.

 Annex 54 aligns with IEA’s vision and mission to promote new, alternative or natural refrigerants with low-GWP for heat pumps.
 By engaging experts world-wide, the annex promotes environmental awareness to policy makers.